Too often we meet professions of faith—especially when they come from the mouths of people we least expect—with deep skepticism.

 By Daniel Darling

-Unless you’ve been under a rock, you’re aware by now that rapper Kanye West has openly professed faith in Christ, hosting Sunday services featuring gospel preachers, and has released an album, Jesus is King, full of Bible references.
+After hip-hop artist Kanye West professed faith in Christ, he began hosting Sunday services featuring gospel preachers, and released an album, Jesus is King, full of Bible references.

-West’s apparent conversion has provoked all kinds of reaction from Christians from jubilation to skepticism.
+West’s stated conversion provoked all kinds of reaction from Christians from jubilation to skepticism.
 Some have compared his conversion to that of the Apostle Paul.
 Others have compared it Johnny Cash’s or Bob Dylan’s.

 Most of us won’t ever meet Kanye West, but hopefully we’re constantly engaging with people who have professed newfound faith in Jesus Christ.
 Too often we meet such professions of faith—especially when they come from the mouths of people we least expect—with deep skepticism.